Published 17:19 IST, September 27th 2020

 Netizens react to Mahindra's Tweet

-Soon after Manhindra tweeted about shifting to mars, his tweet caught attention of netizens and many hilarious reactions started to pour in.
-One of user said "Sir Where will get our Xuv500 service re.
+Soon after Manhindra tweeted about shifting to mars, his tweet caught the attention of netizens and many hilarious reactions started to pour in.
+One of the user said "Sir Where will get our Xuv500 service there.
 Your service network is weak on Mars.''

-"I believe Mahindra club offers beautiful place to visit than Mars, ''ar user said.
-Ar user wrote: "Oops I forgot my home key of Mars on earth, had to come back"
+"I believe Mahindra club offers beautiful place to visit than Mars, ''another user said.
+Another user wrote: "Oops I forgot my home key of Mars on earth, had to come back"

 Advertisement